wonsunahn/CS1632_Summer2024/deliverables/5/README.md

 * BeanCounterBuggy.jar - A buggy implementation of bean counter.

 * jpf-core/runTest.bat and jpf-core/runTest.sh - Scripts to run JPFJUnitTest on
-  top of JPF.  / You are asked to fill in and modify 5 files:
+  top of JPF.

-BeanCounterLogicImpl.java, BeanImpl.java, BeanCounterLogicTest.java,
-BeanTest.java, and JPFJUnitTest.java.
-The first two files complete the bean counter implementation.
-The third and fourth files are JUnit tests for the two implementation files.
-The last file tests the implementation using the Java Path Finder model checker.
-Take care that you limit your modifications to these three files as all the other files will be ignored in your submission.
+Take care that you limit your modifications to the files that are marked **modify**, as all the other files will be ignored in your submission.
 Also, take care that you do not change the public interfaces of BeanCounterLogic and Bean as GradeScope relies on them.

 I expect you to employ test-driven development (TDD) for this project and fully embrace it.
 I can guarantee you that it will shorten development time.
 You